You can start advertising on LinkedIn using self-service advertising tools, programmatic buying, or dedicated account team support.

-With both options, Campaign Manager shows you a suggested bid range which represents an estimate of the current competing bids by other advertisers who are targeting the same audience.
+With all three options, Campaign Manager shows you a suggested bid range which represents an estimate of the current competing bids by other advertisers who are targeting the same audience.

 In general, the higher you bid in this range, the more likely you are to receive clicks and impressions.